femaletechleaders/google_cloud_hackathon/README.md

-# Hack in the Google Cloud with FTL
+# Welcome to the Hack in the Google Cloud FTL Hackathon

 # Join the Slack group!